-The following sequence diagram describes the high level steps that are carried out in a sequence during the provisioning process.
+The following sequence diagram describes the high-level steps carried out in a sequence during the provisioning process.
 Customers can optionally automate the entire sequence using the RCTL CLI or REST APIs or automation tools.

 STEP 1: Select Cluster Configuration¶